Condo owners in Surfside building were facing assessments for $15 million worth of repairs - KESQ

 The Champlain Towers South condo association approved a $15 million assessment in April to complete repairs required under the county’s 40-year recertification process, according to documents obtained by CNN.

-The documents show that more than two years had passed after association members received a report about “major structural damage” in the building before they started the assessment process to pay for necessary repairs.
+The documents show that more than two years after association members received a report about “major structural damage” in the building, they began the assessment process to pay for necessary repairs.

 Owners would have to pay assessments ranging from $80,190 for one-bedroom units to $336,135 for the owner of the building’s four-bedroom penthouse, a document sent to the building’s residents said.
 The deadline to pay upfront or choose paying a monthly fee lasting 15 years was July 1.

 An itemized list of planned repairs included new pavers, planter landscape and waterproofing — addressing some of the issues noted in a 2018 engineer’s report, which warned how leaking water was leading to deteriorating concrete.
-The most costly project listed was “facade, balcony and railing repairs,” for $3.4 million.
+The most costly project was “facade, balcony and railing repairs” for $3.4 million.

 The 2018 report, prepared for the condo association, had previously estimated that necessary repairs to the Surfside, Fla. building would cost about $9.1 million.
 It’s unclear whether the issues identified by Frank Morabito, the structural engineer who produced the report, contributed to the disaster.